MichiganTokenizers/SKL-FlowTestnet-Hackathon/planning.md

 3. **Feature Development**
    - Build components for trade interface using local data.
-   - Implement transaction system with TON blockchain, including:
+   - Implement transaction system with FLOW blockchain, including:
-     - Enabling users to pay league fees using their TON wallet.
+     - Enabling users to pay league fees using their FLOW wallet.
      - Displaying the payment status of league fees for users.
-     - Logging league fee transactions from the TON blockchain into the local database.
+     - Logging league fee transactions from the FLOW blockchain into the local database.
      - Notifying users of unpaid league fees, with eventual removal from the league if fees remain unpaid by a deadline.

 ## Challenges and Solutions
 - **Data Synchronization**: Ensuring `keeper.db` stays updated with Sleeper data can be challenging.
 Solution: Implement a robust one-time pull mechanism with optional refresh capabilities.
-- **Blockchain Integration**: Handling TON transactions securely.
-Solution: Use TonConnect library and follow best practices for blockchain integration.
+- **Blockchain Integration**: Handling FLOW transactions securely.
+Solution: Use FLOWConnect library and follow best practices for blockchain integration.
 - **User Experience**: Balancing functionality with simplicity.
 Solution: Use Bootstrap for a clean, responsive design and iterative user feedback.

 ## Future Enhancements